ParamDave5/Count-Total-Boxes/README.md

 # Count-Total-Boxes
-a simple greedy approach to count number of different size boxes to fit x number of items
+A simple greedy approach in C++ to count number of different size boxes to fit x number of items